w5xd/PacketThermometer/README.md

 sleep current for that length of time (See the Atmega328P specifications.)
 The Battery Extender eliminates the long period of excess current draw by accelerating the pass through Vcc/2.
-The circuit depends on a p-channel MOSFET, Q12, with a low gate threshold.
+The circuit depends on a p-channel MOSFET with a low gate threshold, Q12.
 A threshold specification of significantly smaller than -Vdd/2 is required (i.e. much less than -1.65 volts.)
 The nominal threshold of the specified DMP1045U part is -700mV.
 Q12 turns on when the RC circuit at C11, R11 discharges that far below Vcc.
 (Taking into account the diode D12's forward drop&mdash;about 300mV&mdash;means